-We also want to see how your project will contribute to the arts in Wales.
-That's because as the public body responsible for developing the arts in Wales we want to support projects that help develop the arts sector here
+We want to see how your project will contribute to the arts in Wales.
+As a creative professional who's building a practice and a career here, you're an important part of our arts ecology.
+So when we talk about contributing to the arts in Wales, this includes how the project is benefiting you.
+It's important that you tell us about this because as the public body responsible for developing the arts in Wales we want to support projects that help develop the arts sector here.